 Survival mode means taking things back to basics.
 Simplifying.
 Minimising.
 Obviously survival mode is not where we want to stay long term, but for the short term it is where we find ourselves from time to time.
 Like that time I started full time high school teaching, and that time I became a new mum, and that time my 10 month old got sick with croup, and that time I started a new business with a FIFO husband and a 12 month old child.
 Survival mode is not meant to last forever, but it can help get you through the TOUGHER times without burning out.

 When in ‘survival mode’ my big tip is NOT to stop all those important health and fitness habits…. but to dial them back.
 Think about it like a volume dial, rather than an on/off switch.
 What’s the minimum you can dial it back to?
-So instead of starting the new week setting that ‘ideal goal’ (or cranking the volume right up to that “pre-COVID-19 setting), just set a minimum!
+So instead of starting the new week setting that ‘ideal goal’ (or cranking the volume right up), just set a minimum!

 Your minimum might mean less time, less intensity, less variety etc. Your minimum might demand much more flexibility with your approach – including the time of day or day of the week you do your workout(s).
 And this is why we program A LOT of flexibility into our timetable (ie. workout video play back options) and our classes (ie. workouts that are designed for you to chose your own pace).